I am a self-taught crocheter since the end of 2011. I write tutorials on general things instead of specific patterns to boost creativity.

 One of the main problems I have whenever I look at Sylvanian Families in the toy store is the lack of different bed types.
-Critters are usually sold in bundles of 3 or 4 per animal family, while bed sets are usually sold individually.
-As a beginner collector, I have been trying to avoid buying 2 of the same item and instead, choose something that I don't have yet.
+Critters are usually sold in bundles of three or four per family, while beds are usually sold individually.
+As a beginner collector, I have been trying to avoid buying two of the same item and instead choosing items that I don't have yet.

 - Empty small box to serve as the base of the bed